-- 5 MAIL/PACKAGES.
-Mail is delivered to the office daily in the afternoon (approximately 1:45 PM) and is sorted into assigned mailboxes in the office.
+MAIL/PACKAGES Mail is delivered to the office daily in the afternoon (approximately 1:45 PM) and is sorted into assigned mailboxes in the office.
 Incoming mail should be limited to official university business.
 Please do not use this address for personal mail, especially for magazines, etc., because it not only burdens the campus mail delivery service, but also the staff member who has to sort the mail daily.
 University policy clearly states, "Outgoing personal mail should not be deposited with official University mail."
-There are a number of U.S. postal deposit boxes located around campus please use them instead.
+There are several U.S. postal deposit boxes located around campus - please use them instead.
 If you are leaving campus (temporarily or permanently), please keep in mind that the Post Office will not forward mail that is addressed to the University.
 Submitting a "Change of Address" postcard to the U.S. Post Office for a University address will not work.
 You need to take steps to change your mailing address well in advance because the department does not have the manpower or the financial resources to forward mail.
 Making arrangements for your mail after you leave is your responsibility, not the departments.
-Please direct any questions that you may have about mail to Dana Welch in the front office. - 6 TELEPHONE USE.
-Correspondence with faculty off campus should be by email, snail mail, or by special arrangement.
-The main office phone in the Film and Media Studies Department should NOT be used to leave messages except in the case of an emergency. - 7.
-SUPPLIES.
-Teaching Assistants can expect to receive a reasonable supply of pens, pencils, writing tablets, grade books, etc. upon request.
+Please direct any questions that you may have about mail to Dana Welch in the front office.

+TELEPHONE USE Correspondence with faculty off campus should be by email, snail mail, or by special arrangement.
+The main office phone in the Film and Media Studies Department should NOT be used to leave messages except in the case of an emergency.

+SUPPLIES Teaching Assistants can expect to receive a reasonable supply of pens, pencils, writing tablets, grade books, etc. upon request.
 Only office supplies used for your teaching responsibilities will be provided by the department.
-Graduate students who are not employed by the department nor employed on any research grants are expected to pay for their own supplies (this includes copying, envelopes, paper, etc.) See Janice in Film and Media Studies for supplies. - 8 GAUCHO SPACE LEAD TA WEBSITE.
-A range of teaching syllabi, grading information, among other materials has been developed to assist with your work in TA sections.
-In addition, the department maintains the Instructional Video Archive (IVA) for the production of instructional digital media (slides, clips, and other classroom related graphics) that is organized for instructors in the department.
+Graduate students who are not employed by the department nor employed on any research grants are expected to pay for their own supplies (this includes copying, envelopes, paper, etc.) See Selinda Tuttle, for supplies.

+GAUCHO SPACE LEAD TA WEBSITE A range of teaching syllabi, grading information, among other materials has been developed to assist with your work in TA sections.
+In addition, the department maintains the Instructional Video Archive (IVA) to produce instructional digital media (slides, clips, and other classroom related graphics) that is organized for instructors in the department.
 An appointed graduate student has been entrusted with managing this lab.
 See your grad rep for more information.

-9. FILM AND MEDIA STUDIES LIBRARY Always log out the media that you remove from the library even if it is for five minutes or five days.
+FILM AND MEDIA STUDIES LIBRARY Always log out the media that you remove from the library even if it is for five minutes or five days.
 That is, as soon as it leaves the office, we need to know.